IstaqueF/PowerBI_DataAnalysis_Ecommerce/README.md

 By looking at the breakdown of profitability by category we can see in September the store has generated loss in trousers which evetually truned into profit in November.
 We can assume it's due to the summer trousers being sold in clearance as from November the store has started selling winter trousers
 ![image](https://user-images.githubusercontent.com/124199213/230793792-64dbd21b-45a1-4f45-a16a-815d705e5889.png)

-• Electronics: The months of May, July, September and Deecember have suffered heavy loss as per the below dashboard shows
+• Electronics: The months of May, July, September and December have suffered heavy loss as per the below dashboard shows
 ![image](https://user-images.githubusercontent.com/124199213/230793893-6e0822f2-cc55-4723-abc9-4392d81d9772.png)

 By further looking into it we can see the majority of losses are coming from Electronic games and phones.
 Since of these sub-categories are luxurious goods the price tends to be volatile and many times sellers are forced to sell them at a discounted price in case of the arrival of new products as the demand falls sharply.